Effective October 1, 2013, an employer that fails to secure

 Adobe Reader, select Print, select the cutePDF printer and save

 the output file to your PC.
 You can then attach the file which

 will process in our Online Services.

 You may not submit these

-forms via email or email attachment; the signed original must be
+forms as scanned images via email or email attachment; the signed original must be

 mailed to the WCC at the address provided on the form (footer).

 Some PDF forms can be completed in Adobe® Reader

 or you may use the typewriter tool if available in your

 installed Adobe Reader version.
 Forms submitted to WCC must be current and as provided;